andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### Shared Kernels and the Abstract [AHL]

 Note:
-While I disagreed that "a case was always a case" because this lost too much detail in abstraction, it was also the signal that there was a common core - in DDD parlance a shared kernel.
+While I disagreed that "a case was always a case" because this lost too much detail in abstraction, it was also the signal that there was highly likely to be a common core - in DDD parlance a shared kernel.

 [BRING IN THE DDD DIAGRAM AND DEFINITIONS HERE]

 The flow of cases through the criminal justice system _is_ a collaborative one.
-There is a fixed number of ways of cases coming into being, and there is a very strict set of protocols governing how these change from one type to another.
-And beneath everything, there is something which, on it's own was never enough to be a case in its own right, could be considered an "Abstract Case" from which all concrete types of case could inherit.
+There is a fixed number of ways for cases to come into being, and there is a very strict set of protocols governing how these change from one type to another.

+There is space at this point to bring in one more concept.
+Beneath everything, there was something which, on it's own was never enough to be a case in its own right, but that could be considered an "Abstract Case" from which all concrete types of case could inherit.

 (Example: Go into this with an example of A PCD Case and a MagistratesCourtCase - showing the example of Suspects and Defendants.)

 #### ()->|()->()

 Note:
-This brings us onto a concept which *isn't* explicitly brought out in the (Blue) DDD book and which I came to prior to discovering it detailed in Alberto Brandolini's Context Map Archetypes.
+This brings us onto a concept which *isn't* explicitly brought out in the (Blue) DDD book and which I arrived at on my own prior to discovering it detailed in Alberto Brandolini's Context Map Archetypes.
 Having pulled out the shared kernel of cases, and having identified how this was manifest in various contexts to solve various problems and support various activities the question of how these were related came up.
 It was clear that not only did each one exist in its own bounded context, but also that there was a flow from one manifestation to another:

 ()->|()->()